rows/json_data_explorer/README.md

 )
 ```

-Or, folowing the same priciple, change how the value looks for specific
+Or, folowing the same principle, change how the value looks for specific
 value types:

 ```dart